 As the last generation of humans on Earth began to abandon spoken language, written text and social media for large parts of their day, some of them gradually became more like animals.
 They began to pay attention to what matters, what they can verify with their own eyes as “real”: sights, sounds, even the delicate whisper of a breeze caressing their face.
 They began to pay attention to other people’s facial expressions and body language, which were much more accurate, honest, and reliable forms of communication compared to language.
 They began to pay attention to other peoples’ actions, not their words.

-Of course this had its downsides.
-It was a massive adjustment to the “economy’’ – which had previously been built on a delicately choreographed architecture of lies: lies to consumers, lies about the natural destruction, lies about what makes people truly happy.
-Abandoning the convenient, reassuring, fake world that humans had surrounded themselves with was a step out of their safety zone.
-It was like throwing away the blanket and running out in the cold naked.
+Of course, this had its downsides.
+It was a massive adjustment to the “economy’’ – which had previously relied on a delicately choreographed architecture of lies: lies to consumers, lies about the natural destruction and unavoidable decline that was coming, lies about what makes people truly happy outside of the world of luxury brands.
+Abandoning the convenient, reassuring, fake world that humans had surrounded themselves with to keep the consumer game going, was a giant step out of anyone’s comfort zone.
+It would be like throwing away the blanket on a cold winter night and running out in the snow naked.

 George is an author, researcher, podcast host, chemist, molecular biologist and food scientist.
 You can follow him on Twitter @99blackbaloons , listen to his Spotify podcast George reads George, sign up for blog alerts below, or enjoy his books